andrewdso/andrewdso/_posts/2017-09-20-BitcoinLoansharks.md

 Well then we'll go back to the predecessor of the bank.

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.

+Tokens raised by individuals to bet on their future still based on quantitative measure + trust future of education? crowdfunding individuals